CommuteStream/SimpleBanner-Android/README.md

 ## Introduction
 SimpleBanner provides a basic example of how to use the CommuteStream SDK.
+These instructions are designed for Eclipse users.

 ## Requirements:
 - Android SDK 3.2 or higher
-- Google AdMob Ads SDK for Android
+- Google Play Services SDK and Google Mobile Ads SDK for Android
 - CommuteStream SDK for Android
 - Working AdMob Ad ID
-- Eclipse (recommended)
+- Eclipse

 ## Getting started with SimpleBanner in Eclipse